waynevandervelde/n8n-toolkit/n8n_Backup_Restore_User_Guide.md

 ```

 > `getopt` (from util‑linux) is usually already present on Ubuntu.\
-> Docker must be running, and your n8n stack should be up via `docker compose`.
+> Docker must be running, and your n8n stack should be up via `docker-compose`.

 - **Check your `.env` file contains `N8N_ENCRYPTION_KEY`**
   n8n uses an encryption key to protect stored credentials.
 This key is critical for **backup and restore**.